Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: The Multilayer Degree-Corrected SBM

 The matrix $\bB\l$ is often assumed to be full rank \citep{qin_regularized_2013,jin_optimal_2022}, in which case there are exactly $K$ identifiable communities. \cref{prop:identifiability} requires a milder condition to allow flexibility in modeling multiple networks, as the number of identifiable communities in each layer may be smaller than $K$.
 The identifiable communities in the joint model are given by the different directions taken by the combined rows of $\bB\l$ across all the layers.
-For instance, two communities may have the same row directions in a particular network layer, but when considered as an ensemble, all of the communities have distinct directions.
 Since this condition is also necessary for identifiability, this value of $K$ gives the most parsimonious representation in terms of the number of communities.

 Identifiability of the degree correction and block connectivity parameters requires additional constraints, as it is otherwise possible to change their values up to a multiplicative constant.
 Multiple characterizations have been used previously for the single-network setting, and these immediately extend to the multilayer setting.
 For instance, if for all $i$, we have $\bB\m_{ii} = 1$, (e.g. \cite{jin_optimal_2022}) then the other model parameters are identifiable as well.
 We adopt this identifiability constraint to facilitate the presentation of the theoretical results in \cref{sec:mainresults}, as it allows us to isolate the effect of the degree correction parameters.
 Nevertheless, to ease interpretation, in \cref{sec:realdata} we adopt a different constraint, namely, that the sum of degree corrections within each community is equal to 1.
-Both parameterizations are equivalent, and the corresponding normalizing constants can either be absorbed into the degree corrections or the block connectivity matrices.

-\begin{remark}[Relationship to (Generalized) Random Dot Product Graphs] We note that, in the single-network setting, \cref{prop:identifiability} can also be interpreted through the lens of the (generalized) random dot product graph (GRDPG) \citep{rubin-delanchy_statistical_2022,athreya_statistical_2018}.
-Under the GRDPG model, each vertex is associated with a latent position in low-dimensional Euclidean space.
-Under this framework, \cref{prop:identifiability} shows that the communities in the DCSBM are identifiable if and only if the latent positions associated to each vertex lie on exactly $K$ unique rays emanating from the origin. \end{remark}
+Both parameterizations are equivalent.